 Also, consider how compact the kayak packs down too.
 Again a heavy duty inflatable kayak is likely to be bulkier than a cheap one, so keep this in mind when you’re comparing different options.

 Most inflatable kayaks come in a good quality carry bag with handles.
 You’ll want to ensure it has durable zippers that don’t fall apart after a few uses.
 Make sure the bag is big enough to include the kayak seats and paddles.
 If the carry bag it comes with isn’t ideal, you can always buy yourself one of those good quality Kings outdoor bags.

 Hopefully, after reading the above, you better understand what would make the ideal kayak for you.
 Keep reading our best inflatable kayak review below to see which one meets your needs.

-The Intex Challenger kayak is among one of the top ten inflatable kayaks currently on the Aussie market.
+The Intex Challenger kayak is among the top ten inflatable kayaks currently on the Aussie market.
 In fact, I’d go as far as saying it is the top rated inflatable kayak.
 This is the inflatable kayak BCF stocks, so it’s super easy to get your hands on and it’s the one we have and so far, we love it!

 The Challenger Intex kayak comes as either a single or inflatable tandem kayak and is a mid priced kayak.
 So it’s not the most expensive kayak but certainly not an inexpensive inflatable kayak either.
-It’s made from a tough, durable vinyl that’s punctured and UV damage resistant.
-Plus, it features two separate air chambers so it will stay afloat even if one part has a puncture.
+It’s made from tough, durable vinyl that’s punctured and UV damage resistant.
+Plus, it features two separate air chambers, so it will stay afloat even if one part has a puncture.